 After the supply of the study drug resumed in June 2017, the company restarted the domestic phase I clinical trial to confirm the safety of the drug at high doses (an additional requirement for phase III clinical trials conducted by Onconova in the US for the indication of untreated and relapsed or refractory higher-risk MDS).
 The patient enrollment for the study was completed in June 2019.
-After establishing safety in the phase I clinical trials conducted by Onconova.
+After establishing safety in the phase I clinical trial, the company plans to resume the trial of the drug in combination with azacitidine and participate in global phase III clinical trials conducted by Onconova.
 In December 2019, Onconova issued a press release announcing it was considering a phase II/III adaptive trial for untreated high-risk MDS patients based on data presented at the 61st American Society of Hematology Annual Meeting and Exposition in December 2019.